GenericMappingTools/gmt/INSTALL.md

 ### Fedora

-The Fedora official repositories provide GMT binary packages.
-However, the GMT binary packages are usually too old.
+The GMT binary packages provided by the Fedora official repositories are usually too old.
 We provide [the GMT official RPM repository](https://copr.fedorainfracloud.org/coprs/genericmappingtools/gmt) to allow Fedora users access the latest GMT releases in a easy way.